 What would happen if Instagram and other companies that provide content to our teens approach their role as the ‘parent behind the wheel’?
 Would they make different decisions about their products, services and the overall experience that they provide our teens?

 I hope that you’ll share this information with a teen or parent and add your voice to the conversation.

 See also Jeremy Kirk’s story in databreachtoday.com

-Live screenshots showing how to change to a business account
+Live screenshots showing how easy it is to change to a business account